Native trees for your April backyard

 Caring for your native trees

-Most of these lovelies are easily cultivated and kept for suburban plots.
+Most of these lovelies are easily cultivated and kept for suburban native gardens.
 They just need a little occasional hand pruning, which should always be timed after flowering, with the cutting made just behind the seed pods.
 This will help create a denser, more flowery shrub.

 Natives have a low need for fertiliser, but if you are going to fertilise, this is the time, over the next autumn month or two.